-The flowchart below depicts the process of an unpaid order.
+The following flowchart depicts the process of an unpaid order.

-The flowchart below depicts the process of paying for an order.
+The following flowchart depicts the process of paying for an order.

 How stock is managed

 When a customer attempts to add products to the cart, the inventory service checks if there is enough available stock.
 If there is not enough stock available at that time, you receive a 400 HTTP response with a warning.
 The response does not describe what products cannot be added, nor does it return how many are in stock at that time.

 If a customer successfully adds products to a cart, they can checkout to create an unpaid order.
 A final check on the available stock is done.
 After creating the unpaid order, the payment for an order can be taken.
 When a customer attempts to pay for an order, the inventory service reserves the stock just before the payment is processed internally.
 Any time before this point of payment, a customer might lose their order, if they are slower than everyone else.

-If the payment fails, the temporary stock allocation will be removed, and the stock will become available again for anyone to buy.
+If the payment fails, the temporary stock allocation is removed, and the stock becomes available again for anyone to buy.
 If payment succeeds, that stock is still allocated, and the items are the customer’s, unless for any reason they are reallocated before shipment.
 For example, if the customer cancels, or you realize the order is fraudulent, you can reallocate the inventory.
 Finally, when the order is marked as shipped, that stock is finally fully decremented.
 That means the allocation number is reduced, and therefore the total, is no longer in the warehouse.

 Implications of the inventories flows

 - It’s possible for more products to be checked out than there are in stock at that time if the the add to cart request quantity is less than available stocks.

 - It is not possible for more stock to be paid for than is in stock at that time.

-- It’s a race for your customers to pay for an order, and whoever doesn’t pay fast enough, will be left disappointed.
+- It’s a race for your customers to pay for an order, and whoever doesn’t pay fast enough, is left disappointed.